mozilla/open-innovation-curriculum/rapid-prototyping/content.md

 Start by introducing yourself and your workshop!

-> Key Learning:  It's easy to get excited about a design challenge, to immediately dig into complex and advanced solutions - and even to feel confident we're on the right path.
+> Key Message:  It's easy to get excited about a design challenge, to immediately dig into complex and advanced solutions - and even to feel confident we're on the right path.

 <i class="fa fa-microphone"></i> Speakers Notes